hexters/hexa-docs/README.md

 }
 ```

 ## Declaring Access Permissions

 ### Resource

-To declare access permissions to a Resource, the process is similar to granting access to a Page, as shown below.
+To declare access permissions for a Resource, you can use the same method as for Pages, as shown below.

 ```php
 use Filament\Resources\Resource;